MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-adjustwindowrect.md

 The <b>AdjustWindowRect</b> function does not take the <b>WS_VSCROLL</b> or <b>WS_HSCROLL</b> styles into account.
 To account for the scroll bars, call the  <a href="https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-getsystemmetrics">GetSystemMetrics</a> function with <b>SM_CXVSCROLL</b> or <b>SM_CYHSCROLL</b>.

+Both the coordinates of the top-left and bottom-right corners can be adjusted after the call.
+To get the width and height of the window, it should always be calculated, not just assumed to be the bottom-right corner of window rectangle.